 - Low self-esteem

 - Problems sleeping

 - Lack of trust (even close friends, family and significant others)

 - Entering into abusive relationships as an adult

 - Constant sense of grieving, mourning or sadness

-So contact us today to get started with a free consultation.
+So contact us today to get started with a confidential consultation.
 We are looking forward to meeting you and helping you resolve the problems of your past so you can look forward to a happier future.